georgetown-analytics/MLB/README.md

 Abraham Arroyo, Amjad Ibrahim, Charles Thompson, Daniel Lee, Roberto Jr Fabian

 # Abstract
 There are 162 baseball games played every season in the MLB.
 For comparison, the NBA has 72 games in a season, while the NFL has 17 games per season.
 With so many games being played every year, we get a plethora of data that we can utilize to predict if a team would win on any given day.
-From kaggle data sets that we found, our team wants to focus on the specific attributes in a game and create a model that can accurately predict how many wins a team will have in a season.
+Our team wants to focus on specific attributes in a game and create a model that can accurately predict a home team winning/visitor team winning on a given day.

 # Data Pipeline Methodology
 Acquire Data (Ingestion): Extract data from sources by downloading directly from their website.